-Students are expected to keep a log of their practicum hours to ensure that at least 125 hours of experience are gained during the course.
+Students are expected to keep a log of their practicum hours to ensure that at least 144 hours of experience are gained during the course.
 The Clinical Hours Log is attached to this course outline.
-Failure to document at least 125 hours of experience will mean failure in the course.
+Failure to document at least 144 hours of experience will mean failure in the course.

-It is the students' responsibility to develop a learning plan at the beginning of the practicum (submitted day 1 of week 2) and evaluate their performance as the course progresses (see learning plan guidelines attached to the course outline).
-It is expected that students will refer to their clinical evaluation in NURS 7130 to identify learning needs for the beginning of the experience then modify the plan as the practicum continues.
+It is the student's responsibility to develop a learning plan at the beginning of the practicum and evaluate their performance as the course progresses (see learning plan guidelines attached to the course outline).
+It is expected that students will refer to their clinical evaluation in NURS 7132 to identify learning needs for the beginning of the experience then modify the plan as the practicum continues.
 Instructors are available to discuss learning needs and assist with learning plan development.
+Progress toward meeting learning goals identified in the plan will be discussed at the midterm evaluation.